Devolution and local government reorganisation

 Most of these services will be transferred from central government.
 For residents this could lead to a strengthening economy and better public transport, and they will be able to elect the Mayor who decides how many new homes have to be built in the area.

 West Sussex County Council, Brighton and Hove City Council and East Sussex County Council have told the Government they think the Combined Authority should cover the whole existing area of Sussex.
-The Government has agreed to progress this proposal and the new Mayor is likely to be elected in May 2026.
+The Government has agreed to progress this proposal onto a fast-track programme, (known as the Devolution Priority Programme).
+It is likely the new strategic authority would be created in March 2026 and mayoral elections would be held in May 2026.

 Local Government Reorganisation